 Disney Plus error code 31

 Error code 31 will tell you that the app is having trouble verifying your location.
-Make sure you're not using a VPN and also accessing Disney Plus from a location that currently has access to the streaming service.
-If not, you'll have to wait until March 31.
+Make sure you're not using a VPN, and also make sure you're connected to a private network.
+Make sure to turn location settings on, too, if you're using an iPhone or iPad.

 Disney Plus error code 39

-Error code 39 is described as: "This means that the video you are trying to watch cannot be watched at this time.
+Error code 39 says: "This means that the video you are trying to watch cannot be watched at this time.
 This could be a rights availability or other issue with Disney+."

 Disney Plus error code 41